Ordered before 4:00 PM = delivered the next business day

 How to Know if You're Caffeine Intolerant

 Many women experience side effects of caffeine in their bodies.
-Ironically, coffee, which you think is a solution to functioning well, can be the cause of the very problems you think you need coffee for.
-If you experience any of the following symptoms, it is possible that your body is not processing caffeine as efficiently as you would like:
+Ironically, coffee, which you think is a solution to functioning well, can actually be the cause of the very problems you think you need it for.
+If you experience one or more of the following symptoms, your body may not be processing caffeine as efficiently as you'd like:

 • Nervousness and tension